-Asian shares mixed as investors watch talks on US stimulus
+World shares mixed as investors watch talks on US stimulus

 Yields have remained very low as investors have continued to worry about the weak economy and as the Federal Reserve has unleashed massive amounts of stimulus.

-Benchmark U.S. crude added 20 cents to $42.39 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, added 34 cents to $45.51 a barrel.
+Benchmark U.S. crude fell back, giving up 33 cents to $42.86 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, lost 14 cents to $45.02 a barrel.

 AP Business Writer Yuri Kageyama in Tokyo contributed.